 This is all murky, but you should know: if you’re buying medications online, be careful.
 As referenced above, here is an FDA site with some cautionary notes.

 As we’ve said before, often people find they’re able to buy medications at home for less if they shop around.
 Our acquaintance Dr. David Belk, a California internist who’s written extensively about the costs of care, often recommends that people go to Costco.
-Here’s a list he’s posted of common medication and prices at Costco as of Oct.
-2013, without insurance (with insurance your costs might be less).
+Here’s thorough explanation of his understanding of medications, which is definitely worth a read, which includes several lists he’s posted of common medication and prices derived from several sources.

 My friend Dr. Leslie Ramirez, a Chicago doc who runs a cost-comparison web site that also has a lot of medication pricing, also points to big-box stores like Costco — though we are certain that small independents can be very competitive for medication pricing as well.
 (Hello, Klein Pharmacy in Pelham, N.Y.!)